You need to know…This page may contain affiliate links. If you click and purchase, we may receive a small commission

 You’ve made it through the embarkation process and finally boarded the boat.
 It’s easy to be overwhelmed with options on the first day of your vacation.
 Boarding hours are usually between 11 AM to 2:30 PM on most cruise lines, depending on the scheduled departure time.
-Keep in mind that your cabin and luggage may not be available for hours after you board, so make sure to pack your boarding bag accordingly.
-Here are 20 first day cruise ideas for you to consider:
+Remember that your cabin and luggage may not be available for hours after you board, so make sure to pack your embarkation day bag accordingly.
+Here are 20 first-day cruise ideas for you to consider:

 - Eat Lunch

 Since the embarkation times overlap with the lunch rush, you may be hungry by the time you get through security and check-in.
 Most cruise ships open up their main lunch buffet for guests.
-Keep in mind that the buffet is often crowded for this reason, so if there’s another restaurant open on board – consider trying it instead.
+With the cruise ship buffet crowded for this reason, if there’s another restaurant open on board – consider trying it instead.

 - Go for a swim

-The pools are practically empty on the first day.
-That makes it the perfect time to go for a dip.
-This goes double for the hot tubs.
-Many people don’t want to get wet before they get their luggage, but if you’ve planned ahead properly, that shouldn’t be a problem for you.
-Towels are available for rental, so just make sure you pack your swimsuit in your boarding bag.
+The pools and the hot tubs are practically empty on the first day, making it the perfect time to go for a dip.
+Many people don’t want to get wet before they get their luggage, but if you’ve planned properly, that shouldn’t be a problem for you.
+Towels are available for rental, so make sure you pack your swimsuit in your boarding bag.

 - Start Sunbathing